Abdur Razzaq (politician, born 1942): Political career

-Contribution in Liberation War 1971

-Razzaq was the sector commander of Meghaloy (one of four sector commanders of Mujib Bahini) during the Liberation War of Bangladesh in 1971.
-He was also an organiser and trainer of Mujib Bahini and was trained in Dehradun by General Uban of the Indian Army.
-Mujib Bahini or Bangladesh Liberation Force (BLF) was formed to oppose the Pakistani armed forces.

 Imprisonment

 Razzaq was arrested many times and jailed as a political prisoner.
 The first time he was sent to jail during 1964–65 by Ayub Khan Government where he appeared his masters examination.
 Later he was imprisoned from 1967 to 1969 for participating in the 6-Point Movement.
 After the Liberation War '71, during the Military Coup and the Assassination of Sheikh Mujibur Rahman in 1975 to 1978; Razzaq was yet again arrested along with several other followers of Sheikh Mujibur Rahman.
 During Ershad regime he was also imprisoned in 1987.